mitogen-hq/mitogen/docs/api.rst

                 # Use the SSH connection to create a sudo connection.
                 remote_root = router.sudo(username='root', via=remote_machine)

+    .. method:: docker (container=None, image=None, docker_path=None, \**kwargs)

+        Arrange for a context to be constructed in an existing or temporary new Docker container.
+One of `container` or `image` must be specified.

+        Accepts all parameters accepted by :py:meth:`local`, in addition to:

+        :param str container:
+            Existing container to connect to.
+Defaults to ``None``.
+        :param str image:
+            Image tag to use to construct a temporary container.
+Defaults to ``None``.
+        :param str docker_path:
+            Filename or complete path to the sudo binary. ``PATH`` will be searched if given as a filename.
+Defaults to ``sudo``.

     .. method:: sudo (username=None, sudo_path=None, password=None, \**kwargs)

         Arrange for a context to be constructed over a ``sudo`` invocation.
 The